Ube ice cream

-Ube ice cream is a Filipino ice cream flavor prepared using ube (purple yam) as the main ingredient.
-This ice cream is often used in making the dessert halo-halo.
+Ube ice cream is a Filipino ice cream flavor prepared using ube (purple yam, not to be confused with taro/purple sweet potato) as the main ingredient.
+The ice cream is often used in the making of the dessert halo-halo.

 History

-Due to its vivid violet color and mildly sweet and nutty taste, ube has been a staple of Filipino desserts, most notably ube halaya.
-The earliest recorded use of ube in ice cream was in a recipe from 1922, when ice cream's introduction to Filipino culture during the American occupation (as the local adaptation sorbetes) led to new flavors such as mango, pinipig and melon.
-The recipe called for mashed ube, milk, sugar and crushed ice.
+Due to its vivid and vibrant violet colour and a moderately sweet and nutty taste, ube has been a staple of Filipino desserts, most notably ube halaya.
+The earliest recorded use of ube in ice cream was in a recipe from 1922, when ice cream's introduction to Filipino culture during the American occupation (as the local adaptation sorbetes) led to new flavors like mango, pinipig, and melon.
+The recipe called for mashed ube, milk, sugar, and crushed ice.
 During that time, ice cream was also hand-churned in a garapinyera, a manually operated ice cream mixer.

 Ube ice cream has risen in popularity outside the Philippines, due to its use by Filipino immigrants in restaurants (often with halo-halo) and Trader Joe's line of ube products, its vivid violet color and the spread of its pictures on social media.